AishAM807/Deloitte-Project-/README.md

 - Step 7: A factory was selected to analyze the filtered output of downtime for unhealthy machines at the factory level.

 <img width="856" height="469" alt="Image" src="https://github.com/user-attachments/assets/eccae030-0b51-47c7-aab3-1bc88929620e" />

+## Problem Statement:
+After a worrisome number of internal complaints about gender inequality in terms of salary, Daikibo Industrials wants us to help them investigate.

+The Forensic Tech team has built an algorithm to quantify “level of gender pay equality” for most job roles within the company, in all company locations.
+Our Forensics lead thinks it would be a great idea for you to finish the job.

+### Task 2

+We have processed all data on employee compensation and generated an Excel file (Equality Table.xlsx, available in the Resources) containing 3 columns:

+Factory
+Job Role
+Equality Score (integer; ranging between -100 and +100; 0 is ideal) Here is your task:

+Create a 4th column (Equality class), classifying the equality score into 3 types:
+Fair (+-10)
+Unfair (<-10 AND >10)
+Highly Discriminative (<-20 AND >20)